So you may have heard about coatings for your car to protect it for X amount of years but what really is a coating and what are you buying?

 We will also be looking at accepting other cryptocurrencies as well in the future so keep an eye out.

-Have you ever seen a cars headlights that are all cloudy or yellowed?
+Have you ever seen the headlights of a car that are all cloudy or yellowed?

 Chances are you have as this is a very common problem on older cars, so why is this?
 Cars headlights are made from a strong but porous plastic called polycarbonate, to combat the porous issue the manufactures cover them with a protective film.
 Over a few years of abuse from the heat from the bulbs, U.V rays, and constant abuse from generally driving the protective film starts to fail which allows the polycarbonate to become oxidized hence the cloudy/yellowed look.